OpenLHS/Distrib_analysis/Vertically_distributed_analysis/README.md

 ## Repository structure

-1. Methods
+1. Models
-The material pertaining to each method is located in its related folder, including generic code, requirements and examples.
+The material pertaining to each model is located in its related folder, including generic code, requirements and examples.
-Each method folder is self-contained.
+Each model folder is self-contained.

 ## License